VincentSelz/rate_tweets/README.md

 ## General Structure

-This repo consists of several apps, those named after sentiments, use the respective scale and let the participants rate tweets.
-These are used in sequences.
+This repo consists of several apps, those are named after sentiments and use the respective scale and let the participants rate tweets.
+There are several sequences of these apps.

 ### Run the survey